Washikokevv27/IP3/What we do descriptions.md

 **Development**

-All engineers are fluent in the latest enterprise, mobile and web development technologies.
 They collaborate with your team to write, and improve code on a daily basis, using proven practices such as test-driven development and pair programming.

 **Product Management**